The second trading week of 2022 is here and we bring you a regular recap of the most interesting economic data and events that took place last week.

 We will focus our attention mainly on the second half of the week, which will be a bit richer in economic data.
-On Thursday, December PPI (Producer Price Index) and Initial Jobless Claims (which measures the number of individuals who filed for unemployment insurance for the first time during the previous week) will come from the US.
+On Thursday, the December PPI (Producer Price Index) and Initial Jobless Claims (which measures the number of individuals who filed for unemployment insurance for the first time during the past week) will come from the US.

 On Friday, we expect data from the UK, which will focus on manufacturing production and the afternoon speech by ECB President Christine Lagarde.